 Reducing plastic waste can be very hard to do.
 Everything we buy seems to be over packaged these days.
 Even a cucumber or lettuce comes in plastic wrap or a plastic bag.
 This keeps the food fresh for longer, but I don’t think that advantage is enough to warrant the amount of waste produced.

-In Month One we looked at the most common types of waste you are producing and the amounts of waste you have on a regular basis.
+Last month we looked at the most common types of waste you are producing and the amounts of waste you have on a regular basis.
 We focused on the waste generated by just going shopping.
 Supermarkets certainly generate a lot of plastic waste!

 So how do we solve the problem of single use plastic?